 Nick Read, CEO of overall the Vodafone Group, commented, “M-Pesa has helped millions of people to access financial services for the first time and millions more to improve their lives, start businesses and gain control of their finances.
 We are still in the early stages of M-Pesa’s development and will continue to invest to capture this significant opportunity - building value for shareholders.”

 Three months ago, M-Pesa introduced its “Super App” across all its markets.
 It is described as one of M-Pesa’s “key service innovations’ and comes in the form of an overarching service that enables subscribers to complete a wide variety of tasks - “from shopping to accessing government services” - without having to download different apps for each task.

 Development of M-Pesa continues apace.
 An open API is available and being used by more than 45,000 developers and 200,000 SMEs.
 Meanwhile the company is further growing its ecosystem to provide enhanced services to businesses large and small (and very small indeed).

 As of today, more than 500,000 businesses transact more than £5 billion worth of services and sales of goods per month on the service and M-Pesa has now has a network of partners that allows subscribers to send and receive money from more than 200 countries and territories.

-Get all of TelecomTV's top news and videos plus exclusive subscriber-only content directly to your inbox – including our daily TRACKER news briefing, expert analysis and opinion, and our weekly wrap.Subscribe
+Stay up to date with the latest industry developments: sign up to receive TelecomTV's top news and videos plus exclusive subscriber-only content direct to your inbox – including our daily news briefing and weekly wrap.Subscribe